kawoto/certificates/README.md

-Introduction to Parallel Programming with CUDA
+Introduction to Parallel Programming with CUDA:
-* This course is part of GPU Programming Specialization This course on Introduction to Parallel Programming with CUDA is an absolute game-changer!
-As a student, I was able to unlock the full potential of GPU programming by learning how to leverage the CUDA framework to write high-performance C/C++ software that runs seamlessly on both CPUs and Nvidia GPUs.

-The instructors provided clear and concise explanations, guiding me through the process of transforming sequential CPU algorithms into CUDA kernels that execute hundreds to thousands of times simultaneously on GPU hardware.

-The hands-on approach of this course allowed me to gain practical experience in parallel programming, and I was amazed by the speed and efficiency improvements I achieved in my code.
-By the end of the course, I felt confident in my ability to harness the power of GPUs for parallel processing tasks.

-I highly recommend this course to anyone looking to delve into the world of GPU programming.
-It's a comprehensive and well-structured program that equips students with the knowledge and skills needed to excel in this rapidly evolving field.
-Thank you to the instructors for creating such an invaluable learning experience!
+- This course teaches you how to use CUDA for high-performance programming on GPUs.
+- You'll learn to write fast C/C++ software that works on both CPUs and Nvidia GPUs.
+- The hands-on approach helps you improve code speed and efficiency.
+- Highly recommended for anyone interested in GPU programming.

+Ethical Hacking Essentials (EHE):
+- This course covers cybersecurity threats and countermeasures.
+- Learn about malware, network attacks, and application-level exploits.
+- Gain practical experience in simulated environments.
+- Recommended for those interested in information security and ethical hacking.
+-
+Building Web Applications in Django
+- Django Data Model: Represents database tables using Python classes that subclass django.db.models.Model.
+- Django Model Query: Use Django ORM to query and manipulate data in the database.
+- Django Template Language (DTL): Write dynamic HTML templates using template tags and filters.
+- Class: Blueprint for creating objects with defined properties and behaviors.
+- Instance: Specific object created from a class with its attributes.
+- Method: Function within a class that can perform actions on instances.
+- Build Forms in HTML: Define form fields and attributes in HTML for user input.
+- Skills: Gain expertise in Django, HTTP methods, CSRF protection, OOP, and DTL.